RyanLJames1997/Python-API-Challenge/README.md

 Furthermore, this challenge accentuate's my Python coding with the implementation of using specific API's.

-The API's used are:
+This challenge uses the following Jupyter Notebooks of:
 - WeatherPy (used to analyse temperatures across cities globally)
 - VacationPy (used to identify hotels in cities globally when given specific parameters)

-In this Challenge, the following relationships are observed in WeatherPy:
+In this callenge, the following relationships are observed in WeatherPy:
 - Latitude vs. Temperature
 - Latitude vs. Humidity
 - Latitude vs. Cloudiness